 Class teachers will identify, following half termly assessments, any pupils who are academically more able.
-Academically more able children are usually the top academic 10% of each year group.
 Children can be strong performers in one area of the curriculum without being defined as academically more able.
 Academically more able children are strong across all academic subjects.